-Most people know that applying a good lotion to the area can help to speed up the healing process while nourishing and hydrating the skin at the same, but many people are unsure about how often to put lotion on a new tattoo.
+Most people know that applying a good lotion to the area can help to speed up the healing process by nourishing and hydrating the skin, but many people are unsure about how to properly apply lotion and which lotion to use.

-Generally, you should always aim to make sure that your tattooed skin is soft and supple to make sure that there are no areas which become exceedingly dry, which can cause the tattoo to crack and can also cause irritation and itching.
+Generally, you should always aim to make sure your tattooed skin is soft and supple to ensure there are no areas becoming exceedingly dry, which can cause the tattoo to crack, and can also cause irritation and itching.

 When Should You Apply Lotion To Your New Tattoo?

-Applying lotion or other tattoo aftercare products to your tattoo at least 3 times a day should suffice in keeping it well hydrated and in a good enough condition in order for it to heal quickly and efficiently.
+Applying lotion or other tattoo aftercare products to your tattoo at least 3 times a day should work to keep it well hydrated and in good condition to heal quickly and efficiently.

-As a rule, lotion should first be applied in the morning after waking up and after initially cleaning your tattoo.
+As a rule, lotion should first be applied in the morning after waking up, after cleaning your tattoo.

-As you sleep your body becomes more dehydrated as it loses water through sweat and vapor while breathing.
+As you sleep, your body becomes dehydrated as it loses water through sweat and vapor while breathing.
 Plus, you aren’t drinking at all during sleep.
-Therefore, your tattooed skin will normally be quite dry and tight, and so applying lotion first thing should help to loosen it up and relax the area.
+Therefore, your tattooed skin will normally start the day by being quite dry and tight, and applying lotion first thing should help to loosen it up and relax the area.

 Before doing this, however, it’s essential that you clean the tattoo first before applying another layer of lotion.

-Failing to do this, and by applying newer layer of lotion over an older layer you are running the risk of clogging the pores in the skin and also trapping any dirt that have settled onto the area, increasing the risk of infection.
+Failing to do this, and by applying newer layers of lotion over an older layer, you are running the risk of suffocating the wound, getting dirt trapped in the area and increasing chances of infection.